qqoen/simple-bot/README.md

 # simple-bot

-Simple echo bot for messengers
+Simple echo bot for messengers.

-## Config
+## Configuration

 Rename `example.config` to `bot.config`
-and add your api tokens
+and add your api tokens.

-## Project setup
+## Installation and Execution

 ```
 stack build